Class-Tooraj/ExecuteLine/README.md

 ### What does it do?

-Executes your program "Callable Objects" one by one.
+This Module Executes your Python Program "Callable Objects" one by one.

+this module speedup your program. because focused  only one object at time.

 ### Quick Start